virteal/Inox/README.md

 When the results are no longer needed, they can be forgetten, ie removed from the data stack.
 Syntax `something/forget` does that, it removes all the values from the top of the data stack up to the one named `something` included.

-Note: The _function protocol_ uses a special version of `without`, named `without-control`, that operates on the _control stack_ instead of the _data stack_.
-That's because parameters and local variables are stored in the _control stack_, not the _data stack_.
+Note: The _function protocol_ uses a special version of `forget`, named `forget-control`, that operates on the _control stack_ instead of the _data stack_.
+That's because function parameters and local variables are stored in the _control stack_, not the _data stack_.

 Other stacks